pennlabs/registrar/README.md

 UPenn Registrar Course Scraper
 ================

+A CoffeeScript module that scrapes the UPenn Registrar.
+Please install [node](nodejs.org) and [CoffeeScript](coffeescript.org).

 # Quick Start

 To build the CoffeeScript simple run `npm install && cake build`

+Start an interactive CoffeeScript shell with `coffee`

 Create a scraper object
 ``` coffeescript